olayasturias/olayasturias.github.io/_posts/2020-05-20-setting-home-assistant.md

 reassing it every time we power OFF and ON the raspberry pi.
 The steps are as
 follows:
 1. Format an USB-Stick as a FAT32 partition called `CONFIG`.
-2. create a file called ´my-network´ inside of a directory called `network`.
+2. create a file called `my-network` inside of a directory called `network`.

 An example of ´my-network´ file for a WiFi connection with a static IP: